Offline Equilibrium Finding: Conclusion

 \section{Conclusion}

-We initiated an investigation of offline equilibrium finding (OEF), i.e., equilibrium finding on offline datasets.
-We collected data from four widely-used games using three data-collecting strategies and proposed a benchmark method BC+MB -- a combination of behavior cloning (BC) and model-based (MB) methods.
-Our two MB algorithms, OEF-PSRO and OEF-CFR, are adapted from two well-known equilibrium finding algorithms, PSRO and Deep CFR.
-Extensive experiments demonstrate that BC and MB experience certain shortcomings, which we can overcome with the benchmark algorithm.
-We hope our efforts may open new directions in equilibrium finding and accelerate the research in game theory.
-Datasets and code are available at~\url{https://github.com/SecurityGames/oef}.
+We initiated an investigation of offline equilibrium finding (OEF), i.e., equilibrium finding on offline datasets, and constructed OEF datasets from widely-used games using three data-collecting strategies.
+To solve the OEF problem, we proposed a model-based framework that can generalize any online equilibrium finding algorithm with mere changes by introducing an environment model.
+Specifically, we adapted several existing online equilibrium finding algorithms to the OEF setting for computing different equilibrium solutions.
+To further improve the performance, we combined the behavior cloning technique with the model-based framework.
+Experimental results demonstrated that our algorithm performs better than existing offline RL algorithms and the model-based method is necessary for the OEF setting.
+We hope our efforts may open new directions in equilibrium findings and accelerate the research in game theory.

 \textbf{Future works.} There are several limitations of this work that we intend to tackle in the future.
 First, the games we considered are rather smaller and large-scale games like Texas Hold'em poker~\cite{brown2018superhuman} were postponed till future work.
 Second, the types of generated offline datasets are limited.
 For future work, we plan to collect datasets using large-scale games and connect our library to StarCraft~II Unplugged~\cite{mathieu2021starcraft}.
 We will also include more data-collecting strategies (e.g., bounded rational agents) as well as additional human expert data\footnote{\url{http://poker.cs.ualberta.ca/irc_poker_database.html}} to diversify the provided datasets.
-Moreover, we will investigate the relations between data distributions and OEF algorithms to characterize the influence of the data on the performances of OEF algorithms.

-\textbf{Negative societal impacts.} We do not foresee any negative societal impacts.
+\textbf{Negative Societal Impacts.} This work has no foreseeable negative societal impacts.